SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/BasicProgramFunctions/File.md

 ### New Project

 The new project option will prompt you to save your current project such that it can be closed.
-A dialog box will then open asking for a Project name and a Project Path (<a href="#newproject">Figure 5.1</a>).
+A dialog box will then open asking for a Project name and a Project Path.
 The Project name will be used to create a folder for all the project data.
-The Project path defines the location of this folder, which can be set by typing the path or through a seperate dialogue box by pressing ’Choose Alternate Location’.
+The Project path defines the location of this folder, which can be set by typing the path or through a separate dialogue box by pressing ’Choose Alternate Location’.
 The default location for this path can be set in the preferences section discussed below.
 A new project can also be created using the shortcut CTRL/CMD+N.

 ![newproject](../../Seg3DBasicFunctionality_figures/newProject.png)